MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure-notes.md

 You can view the notes created using the [Rich text editor control configurations](../model-driven-apps/rich-text-editor-control.md) on your portal webpage.

-However, if the [rich text editor](#enable-rich-text-editor) is not enabled for notes on forms, when you try to edit, you'll see the text in HTML markup format.
+However, if the [rich text editor](#enable-rich-text-editor) isn't enabled for notes on forms, when you try to edit, you'll see the text in HTML markup format.

 For example, this note shows rich-text format in the model-driven app.